Louis XI: Childhood

-Louis was born in Bourges on 3 July 1423, the son of King Charles VII of France.
+Louis was born in Bourges on 3 July 1423, the son of King Charles VII of France and Marie of Anjou.
 At the time of the Hundred Years War, the English held northern France, including the city of Paris, and Charles VII was restricted to the centre and south of the country.
 Louis was the grandson of Yolande of Aragon, who was a force in the royal family for driving the English out of France, which was at a low point in its struggles.
 Just a few weeks after Louis's christening at the Cathedral of St. Étienne on 4 July 1423, the French army suffered a crushing defeat by the English at Cravant.
-Shortly thereafter, a combined Anglo-Burgundian army threatened Bourges itself.
+Shortly thereafter, a combined Anglo-Burgundian army briefly raided Bourges itself.

 During the reign of Louis's grandfather Charles VI (1380–1422), the Duchy of Burgundy was very much connected with the French throne, but because the central government lacked any real power, all the duchies of France tended to act independently.
 In its position of independence from the French throne, Burgundy had grown in size and power.
 By the reign of Louis's father Charles VII, Philip the Good was reigning as duke of Burgundy, and the duchy had expanded its borders to include all the territory in France from the North Sea in the north to the Jura Mountains in the south and from the Somme River in the west to the Moselle River in the east.
 During the Hundred Years War, the Burgundians allied themselves with England against the French crown.

 In 1429, young Louis found himself at Loches in the presence of Joan of Arc, fresh from her first victory over the English at the Siege of Orléans, which initiated a turning point for the French in the Hundred Years War.
 Joan later led troops in other victories at the Battle of Jargeau and the Battle of Patay.
 Paris was recaptured after her death, and Louis and his father were able to ride in triumph into the city on 12 November 1437.
 Nevertheless, Louis grew up aware of the continuing weakness of France.
 He regarded his father as a weakling, and despised him for this.